gleiss/rapid/README.md

 ```
 $ cmake -G Xcode ..
 ```
-and build SPECTRE from the generated XCode project (which will be generated in /build/)
+and build RAPID from the generated XCode project (which will be generated in /build/)

 For other build-tools like ninja, Visual Studio, Eclipse or Sublime2, consult the CMake documentation.